 FoMA continues its work to keep Malmi Airport in aviation use.
 Chairman Hyvönen hopes for even tighter collaboration with the city.

 “I hope that we can find a consensus about aviation use during new planning.
 It’s about time we got to develop the aviation activities instead of never-ending complaint processes.
 In any case, FoMA will continue its work following Winston Churchill’s advice – “never give in, never!”

 The vote indicates that even the Supreme Administrative Court wasn’t unanimous in the matter.
 In its ruling, it interprets individual RKY-designated areas differently.
 There may be grounds for a further complaint on the EU level.
 FoMA will study the ruling and consider possible further actions.

 A prohibition of endangerment is in effect in the area of Malmi Airport, as the protection proposal of the area, filed in 2015, is currently being considered by the Ministry of the Environment.
-Another proposal for protection based on the law on nature conservatio will be filed at a later stage.
+Another proposal for protection based on the Nature Conservation Act will be filed at a later stage.

 Friends of Malmi Airport

 Ruling of the Supreme Administrative Court (in Finnish): https://www.kho.fi/fi/index/paatoksia/vuosikirjapaatokset/vuosikirjapaatos/1541580128040.html

 Östersundom can accommodate 80.000 – 100.000 new Helsinkians (in Finnish): http://yhteinenostersundom.fi/

 Easyjet has announced beginning trials with 9-seat electric aircraft already in 2019: https://electrek.co/2018/10/29/electric-flying-is-becoming-a-reality-says-easyjet-ceo-electric-plane/